 From the centre of Tighnabruaich, the Cowal Way follows the shore road alongside the Kyles of Bute, passing shops, cafés and the wooden pier.
 Follow this quiet road until the tarmac gives out then continue straight ahead, following the resulting stone track.
 The track passes through a boat yard, then skirts round the edge of the water.
 After about 1km the track forks.
 Bear left to head uphill through the woods behind the houses, passing a bridge and waterfall.
 Soon after this the track forks again, with the Cowal Way continuing on the main track which descends to the shoreline.

 Continue along this track until Caladh harbour comes into view.
 A small white lighthouse is visible, with Eilean Dubh just behind it, and to your left are the remains of Caladh Castle which was requisitioned by the navy and blown up after WWII.
 Follow the track round the bay and then uphill into the woods again.
 Ignore the lesser paths signposted to your left, and the track down to the house on your right.
 Follow the track until the buildings of Caladh Farm come into view, then turn right just before the houses and follow the fence-line to turn left onto the shore.
 The next section of the route is far more rugged, and walkers should look carefully for the Cowal Way waymarkers along the route.
-The section may also be impassable at very high tide, so tide tables should be consulted prior to setting off.

 Continue along the shore to the far end of the bay, and look for markers and cairns pointing to a narrow trodden path into the woods.
 The path winds through the woods above the sea for several hundred meters, before descending down to the shoreline again.
 The route continues along the beach to reach a large group of fallen boulders.
 Take the narrow passage between the boulders, or at low tide simply walk around them.
 Just beyond the boulders, signs to the left indicate where the route leaves the beach again.
 This section is challenging but has been upgraded to include new steps and new walkways.
 Follow the narrow trail as it rises through the rhododendrons for around 500m before descending down to Ormidale Lodge at the other side.